WBA Assessment Program – Useful Resources

 Doctors Speak Up

 ‘Doctors Speak Up” is a multimedia resource that has been developed to address the language and communicatiopn needs of international medicalgraduates (IMGs) working or seeking work in Australia.

 RANZCP Clinical Guidelines

+To help psychiatrists and other mental health professionals.
 Best part is they’re a free evidence based resource.
 The not so good part is that they’re quite lengthy documents so please try not to get too caught up in them.